justino/GridWarriors/README.md

 ### Disc throwing

-You should use the number pad to throw your disc.
-You could use the numbers above the letters, but it would make for a bad time.
+Use the number pad to throw your disc.

 * `8`: North
 * `2`: South